 Think about whether you could offer payment plans or alternative payment options such as Klarna.
 Finance companies, for instance, could consider reducing or freezing financial penalties for missed/late payments.

 As well as the financial impact, this year has affected mental health for so many people.
 While some of your customers may be fine, others may need a little extra support and reassurance.
+Showing you care about metal wellness is one of the strongest ways you can make an emotional connection with your customers.

-The ‘new normal’ has shaken up companies in so many ways.
+The new normal has shaken up companies in so many ways.
 Workforces around the world are rethinking how they do business and are moving toward completely virtual customer experiences.

 It’s also essential to make sure your workforce is as confident as possible by reskilling and upskilling employees so they can stay connected to customers while working remotely.